 Acid rain is an environmental problem, caused by acidic substances dissolving in rainwater.
 Often, these acidic substances are from pollution in the atmosphere.
 Acid rain, acid snow, and acid fog (all collectively referred to as 'acid rain') can all form from the interaction of water vapour, rain, or fog with acidic pollutants.
 Acid rain can be quite damaging due to its adicity - clean rain has a typical pH of around 5.6, while acid rain has a typical pH of about 4.3: in other words, acid rain is usually about 10 times more acidic than clean rain.
 Visit the acid rain page for more information.

-Acids have many uses.
-They can be used to remove rust from metals, as an electrolyte in a wet-cell battery (such as a car battery), in the chemical industry to produce many desired products, as additives to drinks or food to alter taste and act as a preservative (in soda for example), and occur naturally in fruits and vegetables.
+Acids occur naturally (for example in fruits and vegetables) and man-made acids are widely used in industry, for cleaning, and as food additives.
+For example, they can be used to remove rust from metals, as an electrolyte in a wet-cell battery (such as a car battery), in the chemical industry as an important component of production, and as additives to food and drink to alter taste and act as a preservative (e.g. in soda).

 Acids are also important in the human body.
-They act to break down food, are used for protein synthesis, tissue repair, and pH balancing.
+Stomach acid breaks down food in one of the first stages of digestion, and organic acids are used for protein synthesis, tissue repair, and pH balancing in tissues.
 Ascorbic acid (Vitamin C) is essential for the human body, as well as many other acids.
 The "A" in DNA and RNA stands for acid, and these are crucial molecules for all life.

-To learn more about acids and bases please see UC Davis's chem wiki.
+To learn more about acids and bases please see the Chemistry LibreText.